lathoub/Arduino-AppleMIDI-Library/README.md

 * Automatic instanciation of AppleMIDI object (see at the end of AppleMidi.h)

 ## Contributing
 I would love to include your enhancements or bug fixes!
 In lieu of a formal styleguide, please take care to maintain the existing coding style.
 Please test your code before sending a pull request.
-It would be very helpful if you include a detailed explination of your changes in the pull request.
+It would be very helpful if you include a detailed explanation of your changes in the pull request.